What is a restrictive covenant?

 - You have gained an unfair competitive advantage over your former employer; and

 - The nature and period of the competitive advantage is more than “short term”; and

 - The advantage still exists at the date the springboard injunction is sought and will continue unless the injunction is granted.

 Contact Myerson Solicitors

 Meet Our Specialists

 Home-grown or recruited from national, regional or City firms.
 Our specialists are experts in their fields and respected by their peers.

-Sarah is a Paralegal within our Commercial Litigation Team
+Sarah is a Paralegal within our Dispute Resolution Team

 Latest Myerson Dispute Resolution News

 The Commercial Agents (Council Directive) Regulations 1993 have provided agents with significant protection since their establishment.
 On termination of an agency agreement, principals are often required to pay significant termination payments by...Read Blog